 From time to time, we may be subject to legal proceedings and claims in the ordinary course of business.
 For example, on March 12, 2019, Realtime Data ("Realtime") filed a lawsuit against us in the United States District Court for the District of Delaware alleging that we are infringing three U.S. patents that it holds: U.S. Patent No. 9,116,908 (the "908 Patent"), U.S. Patent No. 9,667,751 (the "751 Patent") and U.S. Patent No. 8,933,825 (the "825 Patent").
 The patent infringement allegations in the lawsuit relate to data compression, decompression, storage and retrieval.
 Realtime seeks monetary damages and injunctive relief.
 In August 2019, the District Court approved the Company and Realtime's stipulation to stay Realtime's lawsuit against the Company pending the outcome of Realtime's appeal of the District Court's decision to invalidate two of the asserted patents in a separate action.
+On October 23, 2020, the Federal Circuit issued its opinion on the appeal and remanded that action back to the District Court for further proceedings.
+The stay on proceedings in Realtime's lawsuit against the Company remains in place at this time.

-Future litigation may be necessary to defend ourselves, our partners and our customers by determining the scope, enforceability and validity of third-party proprietary rights, or to establish our proprietary rights.
+Future litigation may be necessary to defend ourselves, our partners and our customers by determining the scope, enforceability and validity of thirdparty proprietary rights, or to establish our proprietary rights.
 The results of any current or future litigation cannot be predicted with certainty and, regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.